lynnfaraday/aresmush.com/_root/tutorials/code/git.md

 Let's say you've made some code changes and uploaded them to your server.
 Here's how you push those changes to GitHub.

-1. Log into the server shell and change into the aresmush directory.
+1. Log into the server shell and change into the aresmush folder.
 2. Type `git add -A .` to add all local changes to the 'staging' list - this is the list of the changes that will be pushed.
 3. Type `git status` to review the staging list and make sure everything you expect is there.
 4. Type `git commit -m "<a description of the changes>"` to create a 'commit', which is a collection of changes.